Datawheel/py-economic-complexity/README.md

 * cross_proximity
 * cross_relatedness

-each module is domented by docstring. write into your python IDLE the module's name and question symbol to read the documentation.> ex. if you import the complexity package as `import complexity as cmplx` then the command `cmplx.rca?` show you the information about rca module)
+each module is documented by docstring.
+Write in your python IDLE the module's name and question symbol to read the documentation.> ex. if you import the complexity package as `import complexity as cmplx` then the command `cmplx.rca?` shows you the information about rca module)

 ## Brief Tutorial

 In this section we are going to development a brief example to show you how use this package to obtain a ECI ranking using data from [oec.world](oec.world).

+Our goal will be to reproduce the ECI ranking using 2018 exports data classified according the Harmonized System (HS92) with a depth of 4 Digits for countries with population of at least 1 million and exports of at least $1 billion, and products with world trade over 500 million. (for more details see [link](https://oec.world/en/resources/methods))

-Let us start to call some packages, including the complaxity package (that we will call `cmplx`)
+Let us start to call some packages, including the complexity package (that we will call `cmplx`)
 ```py
 import pandas as pd
 import numpy as np